4 Ways to Heal an Anxious Attachment Style

 3.3 Overthinking and Overanalysing

 Overthinking has been a rather common sign in recent times.
-It has been linked to various conditions and reasons.
-One of them is the anxious attachment style.
+It has been linked to various conditions and reasons, one of them is the anxious attachment style.

-They also have a weird habit of interrogation if the overthinking is persistent.
 A person with an anxious attachment style would regularly analyze and judge things without having any conversation, making it prejudiced, finally creating a big hurdle in a relationship, leading to a breakup.

 3.4 Inferiority Complex